Your complete WMS features and requirements guide

 - When you might want to consider bringing a customization request to your list of potential WMS vendors

-So, let’s begin with a look at selecting the right WMS features that work best for your business.
+So, let’s begin by looking at how to select the WMS features that work best for your business.

 1. Map out problems you want a new WMS to solve

 Understanding the need for a warehouse management system starts with asking questions about your business, especially if you’re concerned that your operations aren’t as productive or profitable as you think they could be.

 Look at every activity that your warehouse plays a role in, from order fulfillment and shipping to inventory costs, labor costs, equipment challenges, and needs that aren’t being met.
 Here are a few common questions you can ask yourself to start creating a list of problems you want to address: